cryptoadvance/specter-desktop/docker/cypress-base-ubuntu-jammy/README.md

-A base-image used in cypress-python to use a newer ubuntu focal rather than a buster.
+A base-image used in cypress-python to use a newer ubuntu jammy rather than a buster.

 Create it like this: